Disneyland Hotel Review: Is It Worth The Price?

 La Forêt Secrète

-The other fine dining restaurants at Disneyland Hotel is La Forêt Secrète.
+The other fine dining restaurant at Disneyland Hotel is La Forêt Secrète.
 The restaurant offers €140 and €200 menu options and you can enjoy beautiful views of Sleeping Beauty Castle while you dine.
 While we prefer La Table de Lumiere, it is a unique and interesting dining experience.
 To see our full review and photos of La Foret Secrete, see our article La Foret Secrete Review.

-Disneyland Hotel Pool
+Disneyland Hotel swimming pool

 Our Disneyland Hotel Room